diefenbach/django-lfs/docs/user/howtos/how_to_payment_method.rst

 * Click on the ``minus`` button beside the criterion.
 * Click on ``Save criteria``.

+.. _how_to_payment_method_prices:

 Prices
 ======

-Optional you can add many prices to the payment method and restrict them with criteria.
+Optional you can add additonal prices to the payment method and restrict them with criteria.
+The first price which meets all criteria will be taken.

 .. image:: /images/how_to_payment_prices.*